jmerriweather/aad-join-info/README.md

 # AAD Join Info

-This rust crate enables someone to get the Azure Active Directory information for a Windows computer.
+This rust crate enables someone to get the Azure Active Directory join information for a Windows computer.

 ## Usage